 A complete hammock setup.
 A hammock, bug net, rainfly, and the straps needed to set it up all wrapped up with a bow would be such a great gift for anyone who’s looking to start hammock camping.
 If you’re going for extra brownie points, add in this ultimate guide to hammock camping.

 A cook set including a camping stove, cook pot, spoon, scrubbies and soap, and fuel.
 This is great for people who love to day hike, but are new to backpacking and starting to accumulate their gear, or looking to replace old, heavy gear they have lying around.
 If you want to add in a little extra love, include a few backpacking meals or their favorite trail snacks.
 Just keep in mind, you can’t fly with fuel canisters – so keep that local.

-The hiker’s poop kit including: hand sanitizer, deuce of spades, and a toilet paper roll with the cardboard pulled out, all in a ziploc bag.
+The hiker’s poop kit including: unscented hand sanitizer, the deuce of spades, and a toilet paper roll with the cardboard pulled out, all in a ziploc bag.
 This may seem like a silly hiking gift, but everybody poops!
 I even carry my ‘poop kit’ on day hikes, just because you never know.
 You can add on this book about pooping in the woods if they’re not already an expert 😉

 A backcountry hygiene kit: an ultralight, collapsible water bucket, pack towel, camp soap, disposable body or butt wipes, body glide, hand sanitizer, and, for the gentlemen, anti-chafing ball deodorant.
 A collapsible water bag or ‘bucket’ is super helpful if you want to do a bunch of dishes or wash yourself off in the backcountry.
 Even if you use all natural or biodegradable soap, that should never be used directly in a stream, lake or water source.
 These products are small but mighty when it comes to staying clean and comfy on the trail.